Suzaku Kururugi: The Miraculous Birthday

 In a special Code Geass Picture Drama episode, Suzaku arrived at Ashford Academy with Nunnally, Shirley, and Nina, and had met with Lelouch, but also brought C.C. with him and commented if she's Lelouch's girlfriend, to which she replied that he proposed to her, and suggested a wedding being held at the Kururugi Shrine for them.
 However, a battle erupted in school grounds by the Neo-Chinese Federation and took everyone hostage.
+In the aftermath, Suzaku watches Lelouch's body disappearing and was thanked by him before giving him an inspirational speech.
+When the group realized Rolo, Shirley, and C.C. were gone, Suzaku realized the date being December 5 being Lelouch's birthday.
+Suzaku once again donned his Zero persona and commented that he still will not say thanks to Lelouch because of everything that has happened, but still says Happy Birthday to him in respect.